 It began with our own experience as gay men trying to find exciting places to travel and beautiful places to stay.
 When we travel, we want to stay somewhere truly different and special, and ensure every part of our trip is an incredible experience.
 Research requires visiting a lot of different websites.
 Most gay travel sites are focused on the local gay scene.
-And generic hotel booking sites don’t necessarily understand our requirements, or share our sense of style.
+And travel agents don’t necessarily understand our requirements, or share our sense of style.
 So we decided to bring these things together in one place.

 It’s pretty simple – we don’t assume that all gay men want a gay holiday.
 Of course there’s nothing wrong with partying and enjoying the local scene, but there are plenty of gay men who want to experience the very best a destination has to offer, rather than just the bits reserved for the gay community.
 There are so many wonderful places on the planet where everybody is invited, so we want to make sure people know about them.

 Henry Hudson was a 17th-century English explorer who made several attempts to find a passage through the Americas to China and India.
 Whilst he didn’t find one (although to be fair to Henry, there wasn’t one to be found), he did return many times to explore the area, discovering the natural harbour that became New York City.
 His findings encouraged some of the first settlers to head for the New World, and Hudson Bay in Canada and the Hudson River in New York are both named after him.